 Withdrawals & Refunds

-In the case of withdrawal, any remaining paid tuition will be refunded as follows, in accordance with the Duke University refund policy outlined in the Undergraduate Bulletin:
+In the case of withdrawal from Duke Immerse and withdrawal from Duke, the student must meet with the Time Away Office.
+Any remaining paid tuition will be refunded as follows, in accordance with the Duke University refund policy outlined in the Undergraduate Bulletin:

-- During the third, fourth, or fifth week – 60 percent
+- During the third, fourth, or fifth week – 60%